Terms and conditions related to registration and participation in language courses and exams

 4.9 The issued credit notes are valid for the calendar year or the following course or exam session.

-4.10 In the event of a late payment due for the courses, a penalty equal to 0.5% of the total amount due will be applied for each day of late payment.
+4.10 In the event of a late payment due for the courses, a penalty equal to 0.5% of the total amount due will be applied for each day of late payment in addition to the interest on late payments, but not more than 10% of the principal debt or the main obligation.
 If the amount due is not paid after three reminders by email and/or by phone, the Institute reserves the right to use the services of a collection company.

 5.INDIVIDUAL COURSES AND COURSES FOR COMPANIES